- News / Media

 - You can purchase individual modules of the programs at the Foundation Store.
 Choose the “online” version of your selected module.

-And as a Friend of FPMT you will also get to directly enjoy and be connected to what you support.
-Friends benefits can include a subscription to Mandala magazine, access to all the courses in the Online Learning Center, free downloadable gifts from FPMT Education Services, puja’s at Kopan monastery sponsored on your behalf, e-Newsletters and special updates.
+And as a Friend of FPMT you will also get to benefit from and be connected to what you support.
+Friends benefits can include having instant access to download all prayer books, pujas, sadhanas, and other practice and study texts published by FPMT Education, free access to all the courses in the Online Learning Center, a subscription to Mandala magazine, free downloadable eBooks and PDF’s, puja’s at Kopan monastery sponsored on your behalf, e-Newsletters and special updates.

 The Four Harmonious Friends